cca/panopto_course_group_copy/readme.md

 # Panopto Course Group Copy

 When we delete a course in Moodle, we lose the Panopto groups associated with it.
 This script copies the Panopto course group to a new, internal group with the same membership to ensure faculty and students retain access to videos in their course folders after course deletion.
 See [my forum post](https://community.panopto.com/discussion/2203/copying-lms-groups-to-internal-ones#latest) for some details and advice from Panopto support.
-While the script could easily be adapted for other use cases, right now it is tightly coupled to this particular one.
+While the script could be adapted to other use cases, it is tightly coupled to this particular one.
 For instance, the script assumes:

 - the root folder is a semester
 - the course folders are the root's grandchildren
 - Publisher groups aren't needed (thus not copied) because we don't use them

+Copied groups have the name of the original group plus a postfix like "(internal abc123)" where abc123 is a hash, e.g. "ANIMA-2100-1-2023SP: Visual Storytelling (2023SP)::Creator (internal 123456)".

 ## Setup